Training and Certification

-In South Africa, we align ourselves with international standards for postgraduate education in the field of biofeedback.
+In South Africa, we align ourselves with international standards for postgraduate education in the field of Bio-Neurofeedback.

-In order to become a recognized and qualified biofeedback practitioner locally and abroad, it is important to seek training that is BCIA (Biofeedback Certification International Alliance) accredited.
+In order to become a recognized and qualified Bio-Neurofeedback practitioner locally and abroad, it is important to seek training that is BCIA (Biofeedback Certification International Alliance) accredited.

-BCIA certifies that an individual has met educational and practical training standards in all forms of bio and/or neurofeedback and progressively re-certifies those who advance their knowledge through continuing education.
+BCIA certifies that an individual has met educational and practical training standards in all forms of Bio-/Neurofeedback and progressively re-certifies those who advance their knowledge through continuing education.
 Further information can be obtained from the BCIA website: www.bcia.org.

-Biofeedback is the general description of two training fields namely neurofeedback ( training the brain, also known as EEG biofeedback) and biofeedback (working with the body).
-A practitioner needs to understand the constant and dynamic interaction between these two systems and how trauma or illness can affect both of them as well as how biofeedback can bring about better regulation to these systems.
-When working with human physiology and both the central and peripheral nervous systems, the professional needs to have studied basic anatomy and physiology in a graduate course or obtain it at a post-graduate level.
+Bio-/Neurofeedback is the general description of two training fields namely Neurofeedback ( training the brain, also known as EEG biofeedback) and Biofeedback (working with the body).
+A practitioner needs to understand the constant and dynamic interaction between these two systems and how trauma or illness can affect both of them as well as how Bio-/Neurofeedback can bring about better regulation to these systems.
+When working with human physiology and both the central and peripheral nervous systems, the professional needs to have studied basic anatomy and physiology in a graduate course or needs to obtain it at a post-graduate level.